 This topic explains how to configure a SAS data repository as an external data source

-1. Add a line to the file named "services" (check in c:\windows\system32\drivers\etc) for SAS/SHARE; for example:
+1. Add a line to the file named "services" (For Windows, check in c:\windows\system32\drivers\etc; for Linux and OSX, check in /etc/services) for SAS/SHARE; for example:

 sasshare 5010/tcp #SAS/SHARE server